pestyld/Extract_text_from_a_PDF_using_SAS_Viya/README.md

 ## Requirements
 - You will need access to SAS Viya.
-- You wll need to setup your environment with the PDF files.
+- You will need to setup your environment with the PDF files.
 Follow instructions in the blog.